Värmland: Gallery

+Demographics

 Population

-The population of Värmland is 318,341 as of 31 December 2016.
+The population of Värmland is 322,612 as of 31 December 2022.
 It is distributed over three counties as follows:

 History

 The province was sparsely populated in the pre-historic age compared to Sweden's southern half.
 Its 5,500 registered ancient remains are few, compared to other areas.
 The province was considered to be of minor importance in the Swedish Realm.
 There are, however, interesting histories told by Snorri Sturlasson about Värmland in the 13th century.
 It extends back to Ingjald Illråde a legendary king in the 7th century.
 These stories say that Olof Trätälja, the son of Ingjald, was not accepted as king and had to flee and settled in the then sparsely populated Värmland.
 More men had to flee the brutal successor of Ingjald and settled in Värmland.
-Archaeology shows that there was at this time a large increase of population, and construction of some big memorials of powerful men.
+Archaeology shows that at this time there was indeed a large increase in population, and memorials of powerful men were constructed.
 According to Snorri and other Icelandic sources, Värmland came under Norwegian control in the late 9th and through the 10th century.
 However, by the time of Adam of Bremen in the 11th century the region is described as Swedish.
 In Adam's account, the värmlänningar are described as a distinct "Swedish tribe" along with the Sviar, Geats and Skridfinnar (commonly taken to be Sami people).

 The early history strongly influenced was not only by the proximity to Västergötland, but also by its western neighbour Norway.
 Sweden's war with Norway had a strong effect on Värmland too.
 In 1225, Haakon IV of Norway (Haakon the Old) invaded Sweden and burnt down all villages if they did not pay a ransom.
 This feud was eventually settled in 1249.

 Värmland was originally considered a part of Götaland, and had a strong connection to its southern neighbour Västergötland.
 Eastern Värmland traditionally belongs to the Bergslagen area, Sweden's central mining district.

 In 1582, Värmland was granted its first city privileges, Kristinehamn, but those were revoked.
 The second city, Karlstad, on the north shore of lake Vänern, was granted by Duke Charles, later king Charles IX of Sweden, in 1584.
 It became the capital of the province and its name is derived from the King, and literally means Charles' City.
 The third city was Filipstad in 1611; however, its privilege was revoked in 1694 after a devastating fire.
 King Charles IX took great personal interest in expanding mining in the province and the industry developed significantly during his reign.